nrs32/TRAIN-GO-SORRY---pages/index.md

 ## Team
 #### Nikita Sietsema
-TODO: MAKE BETTER?
 Nikita has 4 years of ASL experience and has been an ASL student herself.
 She is passionate about ASL and creating a tool to help others improve their signing ability.

 #### Daniel Kuiper
 TODO: Blah blah blah, todo